Red1C3/DoImport/Readme.md

 DoImport is a C++ library which aims to support some common file format to import into other projects, especially projects involving game devlopment and computer graphics.
 ## Description
-For now the project only supports basic importing for GLTF Files (with BIN file separeted) format, but it will be updated to support more features in the future.
+For now the project only supports basic importing for PNG and GLTF Files (with BIN file separeted) format.
 ## Installation
 Import lib files from \bin and add \include folder to your project include path, in case lib files aren't complitiable with your compiler, you can build the lib easily.
 ## Usage
-An example project is included in \examples with a GLTF File plus a BIN file.
+Examples for each format are included in /examples folder
 ## Roadmap
-The project WILL support at least PNG Files support, more files formats will be supported later on too.
+More updates on GLTF WILL be releasing in the future.
 ## Contributing
 The project is open for contributions, it's recommended to create a class for each format loader and create a pointer to an object of that class in DoImporter class.
 ## Find this software useful? support the developer !